 When we thought about our new business and how it represented, at least on paper, three very different enterprises, we also thought the sum of our lives prepared us for this moment.

 Yes, there was the formal education process.
 But we also used our experiences in life with all the senses that it involved- from travels to our relationship with our mothers to our relationship with each other- to create something unique and long lasting and compelling.
 That’s why we didn’t want to limit our business to just interior design.
 It was quite a natural learning process to involve all our other experiences and sensibilities to add depth and interest.
-All three services- interior design, production, entertainment- naturally support and enhance each other and because our experiences are unique to Craig and me, our product is like no other.
+All three services- fine art, interior design, consultation- naturally support and enhance each other and because our experiences are unique to Craig and me, our product is like no other.

 Mr. Mann’s Design is the defining moment of our education.